Taxes are an inevitable part of being an adult. Whether you’re an employee working for a business or an employer yourself, you have to pay taxes.

-- To learn more about filing your income tax return for 2020, check out Revenue Québec.
+- To learn more about filing your income tax return, check out Revenue Québec.

 As an employer, you will always be required to pay the company portions of QPP and EI; in Québec, you may also have to pay CNESST (which stands for The Commission des normes, de l’équité, de la santé et de la sécurité du travail – otherwise known as the commission on workplace standards, fairness, health and safety) and HSF (Health Services Fund).

 You will need to register to CNESST for a contribution rate as they can vary.
 HSF should always be calculated as part of your payroll taxes unless the wages are exempt per Revenu Québec.